jonathanmcmahon/jonathanmcmahon/README.md

-### Hi 👋

-I'm a data scientist focused on deep learning research and development. 🌎 I enjoy designing and building machine learning systems to answer questions about the world using remote sensing data.
+I'm a data scientist focused on deep learning research and development.
+I enjoy designing and building machine learning systems to answer questions about the world using remote sensing data. 🌏 🛰️

-I'm currently working in computer vision with high resolution multispectral satellite imagery. 🛰️ I have also worked as a software engineer and machine learning engineer.
+I'm currently working in computer vision with high resolution multispectral satellite imagery.
+I have also worked as a software engineer and machine learning engineer.

 I have an MS in Computer Science from Georgia Tech, where I studied machine learning.
 I'm currently working on an MS in Statistics at NC State.